-Courts in Georgia have continued to perform essential functions despite the pandemic.
+March 9, 2021.
+After consulting with the Judicial Council of Georgia and other judicial pandemic.
 Courts have also greatly expanded the use of remote proceedings and have resumed limited in-person proceedings that can be conducted safely.
 In an effort to return to more robust court operations, many of the deadlines imposed by law on litigants in civil and criminal cases that had been suspended, tolled, or extended since the initial March 14 Order were reimposed as of July 14, allowing more pending and newly filed cases to move forward in the judicial process.
-The September 10 extension order authorized the Chief Judge of each superior court, in his or her discretion after consultation with the District Attorney, to resume grand jury proceedings if doing so can be done safely and in compliance with public health guidance based on local conditions.
-A number of courts have utilized this authority, and more are expected to do so going forward.
+The September 10 order authorized the Chief Judge of each superior court, in his or her discretion after consultation with the District Attorney, to resume grand jury proceedings if doing so can be done safely and in compliance with public health guidance based on local conditions.
+Most courts are already utilizing this authority.